fadieh/objective_c_practice/readme.md

 ####Learning Outcomes
 ____

-- Introduction.
-Understand the relationship between Objective-C and C.
+- Introduction: Understand the relationship between Objective-C and C.
 - Understand the basics of C before tackling the higher-level aspects of the language.
 Playing with and research in depth the following:
  - Variables
  - Constants